What is the Paleo Diet?

 You’ve probably heard of the Paleo Diet.
 Also known as the cavemen diet and the hunter-gatherer diet, it is the diet of the Paleolithic Era.
 If the food was not available for people back in that era, don’t eat it.
 First introduced in a book by Walter Voegtlin in 1975, the Paleo Diet didn’t become popular until recent years.
 Dr. Loren Cordain is the owner of the trademark “The Paleo Diet” and in 2013 it was the most popular weight-loss search term on Google.
-CrossFit users follow the Paleo Diet and NBA superstar LeBron James has even went Paleo during the NBA offseason.
+CrossFit users follow the Paleo Diet and NBA superstar LeBron James has even gone Paleo during the NBA offseason.

 The Paleo Diet advocates eating fruits, vegetables, lean meats, seafood, nuts and seeds and healthy fats.
 All of these were available to people during the Paleolithic Era and the population was very lean, muscular and active.
 Fast forward to today and worldwide obesity rates are high.
 One out of every three adults is obese in the world today which can lead to a multitude of health problems including heart disease, high cholesterol, hypertension, stroke and many more.
 Diets today are high in processed foods, dairy, grains and added sugars.
 The Paleo Diet avoids dairy, grains, processed foods and sugars, legumes, starches and alcohol.